Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 The workflow takes in a Guppy basecaller output directory containing pass and fail directories plus sequencing metadata files (see above).
 It is recommended to rename the directories in the pass directory to relevant sample names - at present, Guppy names them "barcode01", "barcode02" etc. These sample names (if changed) should be reflected in the sample sheet .tsv file.

 Alternatively, by changing "input_type" in config.yaml to "fastq" the workflow then assumes a directory (determined by "data_dir") containing fastq files, one per sample.
-This is for those who want to run data from the accompanying NCBI Bioproject PRJNA706653 without having to basecall raw fast5 MinKNOW output.
+This is for those who want to, for example, run data from the accompanying NCBI Bioproject PRJNA706653 without having to basecall raw fast5 MinKNOW output.